MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Pattern

 18 letters and digits:
-- Five letters (not case sensitive) or the digit "9" in place of a letter.
+- Five letters (not case-sensitive) or the digit "9" in place of a letter.
 - One digit.
 - Five digits in the date format MMDDY for date of birth.
 The seventh character is incremented by 50 if driver is female; for exampe, 51 to 62 instead of 01 to 12.
-- Two letters (not case sensitive) or the digit "9" in place of a letter.
+- Two letters (not case-sensitive) or the digit "9" in place of a letter.
 - Five digits.

 ### Checksum